magento/devdocs/_includes/cloud/composer-name.md

 <div markdown="1">

+This section discusses how to get a component's Composer name and its version from Magento Marketplace.
+Alternatively, you can find the name and version of *any* component (whether or not you purchased it on Marketplace) in the component's `composer.json` file.
+Open `composer.json` in a text editor and write down the values of `"name"` and `"version"`.

-To get the component's Composer name:
+To get the component's Composer name from Magento Marketplace:

-1. Log in to Magento Marketplace with the user name and password you used to purchase the component.
+1. Log in to [Magento Marketplace](https://marketplace.magento.com){:target="_blank"} with the user name and password you used to purchase the component.
 2. In the upper right corner, click **&lt;your user name>** > **My Account** as the following figure shows.

 	![Access your Marketplace account]({{ site.baseurl }}common/images/cloud_marketplace-account.png){:width="650px"}